jabamaus/jaba/README.md

 To do:

+- Add 'describe' method to everything which can be used as standard in error and log messages
 - Think about attribute types that map a value.
 Eg a uuid attr is supplied a name and returns a uuid.
 - Remove --test from Jaba.
 Look into how to run tests with gemspec/bundler
 - How customise jaba output file?
 Subclass vcxproj or jdl definition, or something else?
-- open globals to add vcfiletype
 - Add uuid attribute type.
 - support for 'overriding' attribute defs when opening types
 - make_generator should be able to make subclasses of eg CppGenerator